harvester/docs/docs/rancher/node/k3s-cluster.md

 ### Using Harvester K3s Node Driver in Air Gapped Environment

-K3s provisioning relies on the `qemu-guest-agent` to get the IP of the virtual machine.
-However, it may not be feasible to install `qemu-guest-agent` in an air gapped environment.
+K3s provisioning relies on the `qemu-guest-agent` package to get the IP of the virtual machine.

+However, it may not be feasible to install packages in an air gapped environment.

 You can address the installation constraints with the following options:

 Option 1.
-Use a VM image with `qemu-guest-agent` installed.
+Use a VM image with required packages installed.

 Option 2.
-Configure the `cloud init` user data to enable the VMs to install `qemu-guest-agent` via an HTTP(S) proxy.
+Configure the **Show Advanced > User Data** to enable the VMs to install required packages via an HTTP(S) proxy.

 Example of `user data` in Harvester node template:
 ```